plaindata-tutorials/plaindata-tutorials.github.io/_posts/2023-11-17-why-scrum-sucks-the-5-most-severe-issues-from-a-developers-perspective.md

 Having we--defined acceptance criteria in place before the you start your work should be the most basic and will do wonders for your mental health as a developer.
 Imagine you were signing a contract that you will get this work done by the end of two weeks.
 You would probably not just sign anything before you read it and you would want your contract partner to spell out exactly what he wants before he's paying you rather than sueing you.

+**Fix:** Developers should enforce the PO to write [SMART](https://en.wikipedia.org/wiki/SMART_criteria) accepratance criteria.
+Perhaps the Definition of Done, a set of requirements that typically includes the acceptance criteria, also needs clarification.

+### Closing words

+I'm fully aware that the root cause of most of these issues is simply bad management and that bad management is often the result of bad management higher up the hierarchy.
+In my cases, particularly in big organizations, the root cause is so far removed from the issues that they don't care to fix them.
+Often you have to choose between doing what's best for the project and what would make the world a little bit better on the one side and what's best for you personally as someone who wants to make a living on the other side.

+I still hope you either gained some insight into the reasons why nowadays Scrum is disliked by most developers and almost synonymous to bad management.

+There's even more wrong with Scrum from a developer's perspective though.
+Read this second post for my thoughts on a second set of flaws with Scrum, albeit less severe ones.